- Sutapa Biswas born 1962

 (Griselda Pollock, ‘Tracing Figures of Presence: Naming Ciphers of Absence, Feminism, Imperialism and Postmodernity: The Work of Sutapa Biswas’, in Institute of International Visual Arts 2004, pp.30–2.)

 The portrayal by Biswas of a reclining naked Asian woman continues her interest in the history of such subjects and stems in part from her engagement with Edouard Manet’s painting Olympia 1863 as a student at Leeds University between 1981 and 1984.
-The famous painting depicts a naked white prostitute reclining on a bed being offered flowers by a black attendant.
-As an artist Biswas was interested in the marginalisation of the black figure in art historical commentaries of the painting where, in Biswas’s words, ‘visibility is everything’, and therefore ‘unpicking histories of invisibility is necessary’ (email correspondence with Tate curator Andrew Wilson, 21 September 2017).
+The famous painting depicts a naked white sex worker reclining on a bed being offered flowers by a Black attendant.
+As an artist Biswas was interested in the marginalisation of the Black figure in art historical commentaries of the painting where, in Biswas’s words, ‘visibility is everything’, and therefore ‘unpicking histories of invisibility is necessary’ (email correspondence with Tate curator Andrew Wilson, 21 September 2017).

 It is as much the image of the reclining central figure of Olympia as the absences within readings of the painting that provide starting points for To Touch Stone.
 In Biswas’s work, the angle of the reclining figure shifts to become a prone figure; perspective and gaze alter as does the racial identity of the figure.
 For Biswas, To Touch Stone